My issues with Swagger

 }

 Well, first of all, it wouldn’t complain.
 Second, it would generate JSON or YAML.
-Then, once you opened the docs in e.g. Swagger UI, you would find, that one of directives is missing.
+Then, once you opened the docs in, e.g., Swagger UI, you would find that one of the directives is missing.

-On several occasions I have an issue when I used the best name possible for my class - short, descriptive, without redundant information, that could be deduced from the package - to see that, well, the fact that it is a different scope, doesn’t mean that Swagger would generate a different name.
+On several occasions I had an issue when I used the best name possible for my class - short, descriptive, without redundant information that could be deduced from the package - only to see that the fact that it is in a different scope doesn’t mean that Swagger will generate a different name.
 And so the docs broke.

 Annotations are an incomplete model

-Let us assume you are one of those freaks, that believes that good documentation matters, as so if you can provide your users information about e.g. what you expect from the input, you should do it as precisely as you can.
+Let us assume you are one of those freaks who believe that good documentation matters, and so if you can provide your users with information about, e.g., what you expect from the input, you should do it as precisely as you can.

 Runtime dependencies

 I prefer Circe.
-And Jaws.
+And Jawn.
 Surely, I could live without Jackson.
 And without runtime reflection.

 If the rest of your project uses only type-level programming and compile-time reflection, you might be unhappy about this sudden need to include dependencies and ugly Java idiosyncrasies.

-Since swagger-akka-http doesn’t address, that I decided to write my own small sbt-plugin to move this unpleasant phase to the build.
+Since swagger-akka-http doesn’t address this, I decided to write my own small sbt-plugin to move this unpleasant phase to the build.

 Outdated generator

-Swagger specification supports polymorphism.
-As a matter of the fact, annotation also generates them.
-Still, you cannot see that, because Swagger UI (both older, 2.0, and newest, 3.0) are not supporting polymorphic models.
+The Swagger specification supports polymorphism.
+As a matter of fact, the annotations also generate them.
+Still, you cannot see this, because neither the older (2.0) nor the newer (3.0) Swagger UI supports polymorphic models.

-This issue not only affects people, who generate swagger from code (like me) but also people who would like to write Swagger in an editor and generate interfaces from the specification.
-You see, Swagger editor is built on top of Swagger UI.
-You can generate specifications from polymorphic classes and you can generate polymorphic classes from the specification, but you cannot preview it using official tools.
+This issue not only affects people who generate Swagger from code (like me) but also people who would like to write Swagger in an editor and generate interfaces from the specification.
+You see, Swagger Editor is built on top of Swagger UI.
+You can generate specifications from polymorphic classes and you can generate polymorphic classes from the specification, but you cannot preview it using the official tools.

 Summary

 I guess my problems are not that common.
-Surely they are not something Java community complains about, otherwise, Swagger team would do something about them.
+Surely they are not something the Java community complains about; otherwise, the Swagger team would do something about them.

-But I believe I am not the only one, I hope that one day we will have either better Swagger replacement, or at least better Swagger tooling for Scala.
+But I believe I am not the only one.
+I hope that one day we will have either a better replacement for Swagger or at least better Swagger tooling for Scala.